seud0nym/tch-gui-unhide/utilities/README.md

 Usage: ./reset-to-factory-defaults-with-root [options]

 Options:
+ -I n.n.n.n   Use IP address n.n.n.n after reset and reboot.
+ -i           Keep existing IP address after reset and reboot.
+ -c           Disable CWMP configuration during first boot after reset.
  -b           Make a full backup of your booted bank configuration (requires attached USB device).
- -c           Disable CWMPD configuration during first boot after reset.
- -f filename  Flash 'filename' into the mounted bank after reset and before reboot,
+ -f filename  Flash 'filename' into the mounted bank after reset and before reboot.
                 If 'filename' ends with .rbi, it will be unpacked first, either to an attached USB device, or /tmp if no USB detected.
- -I n.n.n.n   Use IP address n.n.n.n after reset and reboot.
- -i           Keep the existing IP address after reset and reboot.
- -n           Do NOT reboot.
+ -y           Bypass confirmation prompt (answers 'y') -n           Do NOT reboot.
  -U           Download the latest version of reset-to-factory-defaults-with-root rom GitHub
 ```